Unsupervised Hyperspectral Pansharpening via Low-rank Diffusion Model: Main Method

 \subsection{Denoising Diffusion Probabilistic Model}

 Denoising diffusion probabilistic model (DDPM)~\cite{DDPM} is a kind of generative model.
-Suppose we want to learn an unknown distribution $p(X)$, and further sample from it, a diffusion model assumes a series of transitions starting from $X_0$ (equal to $X$ in the rest of this work) and finally reaches a variable $X_T$ that has known and relatively simple distribution.
-This series is also known as a Markov chain, what we call the forward process in a diffusion model.
+Suppose we want to sample from an unknown distribution $p(\A)$, a diffusion model introduces a Markov chain that contains a series of latent variables $\{\A_t\}_{t=1}^T$ starting from $\A_0$ (equal to $\A$ in the rest of this work) and finally reaching a variable $\A_T$ that has a known and relatively simple distribution, e.g., Gaussian distribution.
+The Markov chain from $\A_0$ to $\A_T$ is called the forward process in a diffusion model.
 The transition probability is usually assumed to be a Gaussian distribution:

-and its parameter $\alpha_t$ is preset as constant. ``$t$" is called the time step and ``$T$" is the total diffusion steps.
-Applying the reparameterization trick, one could easily find the conditional distribution about $X_t$ and $X_0$ as
+where ``$\I$" is the identity tensor.
+The parameters $\{\alpha_t\}_{t=1}^T$ are preset as constant. ``$t$" is also called the time step and ``$T$" represents the total diffusion steps.
+From (\ref{forward}), one could easily find the conditional distribution about $\A_t$ and $\A_0$ as

-where $\bar{\alpha}_t = \prod_{i=1}^t\alpha_t$.
-One can set a series of parameters $\{\alpha_t\}_{t=1}^T$ such that $\sqrt{\bar{\alpha}_T}\approx 0$.
-Then, the distribution of $X_T|X_0$ approximates $\N(0,1)$.
+where $\bar{\alpha}_t := \prod_{i=1}^t\alpha_t$.
+If we let $\bar{\alpha}_T\approx 0$, then $\A_T$ follows a simple Gaussian distribution $\N(0,\I)$.
 The forward process seems like gradually adding noise to the previous variable and finally distorting the whole data structure.
 The reverse of this process achieves ``generating" as we want.
-Specifically, starting from $X_T$ (random noise), by sampling from $p(X_{t-1}|X_t)$ progressively, we could reconstruct the data structure and finally reach a sample from $p(X_0)$.
-However, $p(X_{t-1}|X_t)$ is usually intractable although the forward process is fully analytic.
-Thus, $p(X_{t-1}|X_t)$ is often assumed to be Gaussian distribution
+Specifically, starting from $\A_T$, by sampling from $p(\A_{t-1}|\A_t)$ progressively, we could reconstruct the data structure and finally reach a sample from $p(\A_0)$.
+However, $p(\A_{t-1}|\A_t)$ is usually intractable although the forward process is fully analytic.
+To solve this problem, $p(\A_{t-1}|\A_t)$ is often approximated by a Gaussian distribution